 Pierce has received commissions from Acciones Al Margen, Arts Council England, Unlimited, METAL Culture, Heart of Glass, DADAFest, Liverpool Independents Biennial, Word of Warning and Disability Arts Online.
 They have shared live performance work as part of ]Performance Space[, Perform Istanbul and Performance Platform.

-Pierce is a collaborator of the Chisenholme Dance Space community and a member of UK based performance artists/organisers collective OTHER.
+Pierce is a board member of Broken Grey Wires and also a member of UK based performance artists/organisers collective OTHER.
 The collective is formed of individuals who are living and working at the intersection of being queer, neurodivergent, disabled, survivors.
 Their work is informed by their marginalised identities and experience, necessitating safe, supportive and caring environments within which to initiate, develop, perform, tour, document, exhibit, and disseminate work.
 Pierce also runs Performance N’ Tha, an artist led platform that has gained national and international recognition as a vital platform supporting radical performance.
 This initiative focuses on care, community, and accessibility.
 It aims to support and promote the work of marginalised artists while also making meaningful contributions to the broader Performance Art ecosystem in the UK and beyond.